jaclynpgh/CS361_Portfolio_Project/README.md

 # Portfolio Project for CS361 Software Engineering

-#### 1. Created a Travel Application that employs a teammate's mapping microservice as well as a Yelp API and Image Scraper API to obtain data.
+#### 1. Created a Travel Application that employs a teammate's weather microservice as well as a Yelp API and Image Scraper API to obtain data.
 #### 2. Created two Image scrapper microservices to be utilized by teammate's applications:
    - bingimagescrapper.py Scrapes Bing images by passing in a search query.
 Returns the first 35 images corresponding to the query.
    - imagescrapper.py Scrapes any website by passing in the website's url.
 Returns all images on the website.